phetsims/qa/issue-templates/dev-test-template.md

 - Make sure you can't lose anything.
 - Play with the sim normally.
 - Try to break the sim.
+- If there is a console available, check for errors and include them in the Problem Description.

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->